atesfet/doc_pet_stanford/index.rst

 Dynamic Positron Emission Tomography (PET) Data Analysis Tutorial
 =================================================================

-This tutorial aims to demonstrate how to obtain perfusion or cerebral blood flow (CBF) using dynamic O15-water PET data collected by GE 3T MRI (or PET/MRI) scanners at Stanford University.
+This tutorial aims to demonstrate how to obtain perfusion or cerebral blood flow (CBF) using dynamic O15-water PET data collected by GE's PET (or PET/MRI) scanners at Stanford University.
 The same technique can be applied to dynamic PET data acquired using other tracers such as FDG.

 Pre-requisite
 -------------